-Square Enix, Marvel, and Crystal Dynamics had teased the existence of their Marvel’s Avengers game for years before its official unveiling at E3 2019, referring to it only as “The Avengers Project” and leaving fans to speculate as to what form it might take.
+Square Enix, Marvel, and Crystal Dynamics teased the existence of their Marvel’s Avengers game for years before its official unveiling at E3 2019, referring to it only as “The Avengers Project” and leaving fans to speculate as to what form it might take.
 Now that we’ve seen the game in action, it’s easily among the most ambitious video games in Square Enix’s long history, putting you in the boots of several of your favorite superheroes as they battle to save Earth.
 While its initial showing didn’t hit the way Square Enix had hoped, many have come around as more info about the game has been revealed.

 Here is everything we know about the Marvel’s Avengers video game.